-A sample "Concurrent Notice" is found in the Appendix.
+A sample "Concurrent Notice" is found in Appendix 1, Item 20.
 Pay special attention to including the proper dates (comment periods) and the other required information that must be added to the Notice by the Recipient prior to publication.

 3. Send copies of the published "Concurrent Notice" to the following: